AishwaryaBirla/summerprogramtask3/README.md

 Edit the ip in the programs.
 Then execute server.py program first the client.py
 You will notice that the video streaming has started. press Q when done.
+In case of error- "request denied by the server" : check you IP address used or try changing the port